Kotlin/KEEP/proposals/js/consume-js-modules.md

 }
 ```

-Use import value as is to declare dependencies when translate them with **any module kind except SIMPLE**.
+Use import value as is to declare dependencies when translate them with **module kind COMMON_JS or AMD**.
 <br/>E.g. for CommonJS generate following:
 ```javascript
 var first_module = require("first-module");